MrDopey/webscrape-to-wikijs/README.md

 - Duplicate detection to avoid processing same files multiple times
 - Exponential backoff for rate limit handling
 - Progress logging for long-running operations
+- **Deleted file tracking**: Files that are deleted or inaccessible are still indexed with status="deleted" for documentation tracking

+#### Deleted File Handling
+When the tool encounters a deleted or inaccessible file, it:
+1. Still adds the file to the discovery output CSV
+2. Sets the status to "deleted"
+3. Uses the file ID as the title (since the actual name is unavailable)
+4. Logs a warning message

+This is useful for:
+- Tracking documentation that has been removed
+- Identifying broken references in your documentation
+- Maintaining a complete historical record
+- Auditing file deletions

 #### Conversion (`internal/conversion`)
 - Concurrent document processing with worker pools